clydemcqueen/tello_ros/README.md

 ### 1. Set up your Linux environment

-Set up a Ubuntu 18.04 box or VM.
-This should include ffmpeg 3.4.4 and OpenCV 3.2.
+Set up a Ubuntu 20.04 box or VM.

 Also install asio:
 ~~~